azerion/bluestack-sdk-ios/upgrading.md

 -(BOOL)createInfeedInFrame:(CGRect)frame ;
 ```

-### Librairies
+### libraries

- - The following librairies are not required anymore for the sdk
+ - The following libraries are not required anymore for the sdk

      - Remove [LiveRailSDK.framework]

- - Don't forget to update following librairies :
+ - Don't forget to update following libraries :
     - [MngAdsSDK]
     - [FBAudienceNetwork.framework]
     - [AmazonAd.framework]